Optimal Computing Budget Allocation for Data-driven Ranking and Selection: Conclusion and Future Work

 In this paper we consider a fixed budget ranking and selection (R\&S) problem, where the common input distribution across designs is unknown but can be estimated with streaming input data that come sequentially in time.
-To estimate the input distribution, we first use a mixture model with known components but unknown weights.
-The input distribution estimate is updated through an update of weights as a batch of data arrives at each time stage.
-The stage-wise simulation budget then needs to be allocated to carry out new simulations for evaluating design performances.
+We initially assume a finite parametrization of the input distribution and utilize a Bayesian approach for estimation, which is updated at the beginning of each stage as batched data arrives.
+Subsequently, the stage-wise computing budget is allocated to facilitate new simulations for assessing design performances.
 We apply the large deviations theory to obtain the optimal stage-wise budget allocation policy for design-input pairs.
-Then, combined with the updating of the input distribution estimate, we design two fully sequential procedures as well as two variants of them to deal with the mixture input distribution with unknown components.
-Both procedures are shown to have consistency (i.e., select the best design with probability 1 as times go to infinity) and asymptotic optimality (i.e., converge to the optimal budget allocation policy under the true input distribution).
-Our numerical experiments demonstrate that the proposed procedures have a great advantage over the equal allocation rule and two extensions of OCBA when dealing with unknown input distributions with streaming input data.
+Based on the optimality equations, we design two fully sequential algorithms that achieve consistency (i.e., select the best design with probability 1 as times go to infinity) and asymptotic optimality (i.e., converge to the optimal budget allocation policy under the true input distribution).
+We also extend our approach to accommodate a continuous input parameter space, while maintaining provable statistical validity.
+Our numerical experiments demonstrate superior performance of the proposed procedures over the equal allocation rule and an extension of OCBA when dealing with unknown input distributions with streaming input data.

+For future research, it would be intriguing to explore methods for adaptively adjusting the finite input parameter space as additional input data becomes available.
+This adjustment could help correct any potential discretization errors in the original parameter space.
+One possible approach could be based on criteria or indices like the Bayesian Information Criterion (BIC) or the Davies-Bouldin Index, which would guide the refinement process.
+Another promising research direction is to incorporate a non-parametric Bayesian framework.
+This approach could provide a flexible way to address and correct model mismatches arising from the parametric assumptions initially made about the input distribution.
+By using non-parametric methods, researchers could potentially capture a wider variety of distribution shapes and complexities, thereby enhancing the robustness and accuracy of the modeling process.